harrison-anth/benchmark_msi/README.md

 ## Repository information

+This repository contains all the code needed to reproduce the benchmarking results of our recent manuscript.
+We compared the performance of several MSI tools on different next-generation sequencing datasets.
+Examples of how to run each MSI tool are provided in the test/ directory.
+The structure of the GitHub repository is described below.

 ### Conda environments
 The conda_envs folder contains all conda environments used for data handling and all MSI tools.